• Skip to primary navigation

 Garm and sard in Persian cooking

-We have a concept in Persian cooking that some foods are warming (garmi) and others are cooling (sardi).
+We have a concept in Persian cuisine that some foods are warming (garmi) and others are cooling (sardi).
 These categories don't necessarily refer to the flavor or the spice level of the food, but rather the essence.

 The idea is that too much of either would trigger a negative reaction from our bodies.
 The goal is to eat Garm and Sard foods in balanced proportions to create harmony in the body.
-You see this harmony thoughtfully created in many Persian dishes.
+You see this harmony thoughtfully created in many Persian recipes.

 Listen to Modern Persian Podcast interviewing me about Garm & Sard here!